 We take student and staff health seriously at ISB and care for our community.

 At ISB all members of the staff hold a current First Aid certificate.
-We also have a dedicated member of staff who looks after student and staff well being and health matters in school from our Health Office.
+We also have a dedicated member of staff, Health Coordinator, who looks after student and staff well being and health matters in school from our Health Office.